dejayillegal/thecueRoom_V2_fb/replit.md

   - IP-based rate limiting on forgot-password endpoint (3 requests per 15 minutes)
   - Consistent error handling across all auth endpoints
   - Database-backed user management with Drizzle ORM
+  - **Bug Fix (October 31, 2025):** Fixed InfoModal auto-showing on page load - added conditional rendering to prevent Terms modal from appearing when not triggered by user action
   - TODO: Email service integration for password reset and verification emails
 - **Admin Console:** Planned for content management and moderation.